-This is an excerpt from the as-yet-unnamed memoir of Martha Blowen, my lifemate and business partner who died in 2008 of metastatic intraductal breast cancer.
+DL— This is an excerpt from A Sugary Frosting, memoir of Martha Blowen, my lifemate and business partner who died in 2008 of metastatic intraductal breast cancer.

 The previous posts covered Martha’s life in Worcester where she was born.

 The Write Your First Memoir Draft Program is a self-paced, long-distance program designed to support your writing and maximize your production.

 - a monthly live mastermind group,

 “Our last Mastermind call really helped to focus me.
 I needed that.”

 Invest in your writing; invest in yourself.
 Register today.